maritatsuko/what_to_eat/README.md

 How about a website that decides for me?

 **Current features:**
-* Generate a random meal from a list of recipes
+* Generate a random meal from the database
 * Make an account, log in and out
-* Submit a recipe by filling out a form
+* Submit a food by filling out a form
-* View list of all recipes and every recipe separately
+* View list of all foods and each separately
-* View list of all recipes of chosen mealtype (Breakfast, Meal, Snack, Dessert)
+* View list of all foods of chosen mealtype (Breakfast, Meal, Snack, Dessert)
-* Vote if a recipe is good or bad
+* Vote if a food is good or bad
-  * Current ratings can be seen from individual recipe pages (a good vote is +1 and a bad vote is -1)
+  * Current ratings can be seen from individual food pages (a good vote is +1 and a bad vote is -1)

-**Ideas / things I'm working on:**
+**Comments:**
+* Currently the foods have been changed from recipes to just ideas with small descriptions.
+Having proper recipes on the actual site would be ideal, but reducing it to something less complicated is still following the main vision.
+That is, to simply give ideas when not wanting to make decisions.

+* If I had proper recipes, I would have liked to switch the new recipe form ingredient part from checkboxes to a [Select2 dropdown menu](https://select2.org/getting-started/basic-usage)
+  * There were only 2 placeholder ingredients before.
+Realistically, the number of ingredient options available would be bigger, so there's would be no point in presenting them as checkboxes, as that would have taken the whole page.
+Also, a "regular" dropdown menu would've not worked, as there are multiple ingredients per recipe and finding them all would've been too challenging and not user-friendly.
+However, integrating select2 into this project might have been above my current skill level and as this is a course project, it would have taken me too much time.
+  [test3.html](templates/test3.html) has an simplified example of the select2 approach.
   * Adding a junction table to better handle recipe-ingredient relations
-* Switching the new recipe form ingredient part from checkboxes to a [Select2 dropdown menu](https://select2.org/getting-started/basic-usage)
-  * There's currently 2 placeholder ingredients.
-Realistically, the number of ingredient options available will be bigger, so there's no point in presenting them as checkboxes, as that would take up the whole page.
-Also, a "regular" dropdown menu would not work, as there are multiple ingredients in a recipe and finding them all would be challenging.
-However, integrating select2 into this project might be above my current skill level.
-In that case, it would most likely be best just to have a text field in the form, and save the whole ingredient-list as a string and not enable searching by ingredients.
-  [test3.html](templates/test3.html) has an simplified example of the select2 approach.

-  * ALTERNATIVELY the ingredients section can be removed all-together and the whole project can be changed to a more simple approach: not adding recipes but instead just meal ideas, tagging them with the appropriate diet (vegan etc.), and adding a small description instead of instructions.
-Having proper recipes on the actual site would be ideal, but reducing it to something less complicated would still follow the main vision.
-That is, to simply give ideas when not wanting to make decisions.

 **To be added (maybe):**
-* Save your favorite recipes (PRIORITY)
+* Save your favorite foods (PRIORITY)
-* After adding a recipe to the public list:
+* After adding a food to the public list:
-  * Edit your recipes
+  * Edit your contributions
-  * Delete your recipe
+  * Delete your posts
-  * Delete a comment left on your recipe
+  * Delete a comment left on your post
-* Search for recipes
+* Search for foods
-  * Search by name / ingredient
+  * Search by name
-  * Sort by cuisine / price (estimate) / votes / time
+  * Sort by price (estimate) / votes / time
   * Sort by diet (vegan / dairy free etc.) (PRIORITY)
+  * Exclude foods that are of a specific diet
+* Comment on food pages and read comments left by others
+  * Delete your comment
+* A more eyepleasing user interface

+**What would have been nice:**
+* Search by ingredient
 * Exclude recipes that include specific ingredients (allergies)
-* Comment on recipes and read comments left by others
-  * Delete your comment
+* Sort by cuisine
 * Adding measurements to ingredients when creating a recipe (1 or more carrots?
 500 ml or 1 l of milk?)
-* A more eyepleasing user interface

 (Disclaimer: not actual health advice, please consult a professional nutritionist/doctor if you have trouble eating)